Gathonic/LTU-Reboot-Digital-Coding/CPD/CPD.md

 CPD - Continuing Professional Development

 Date of CPD activity
-11/01/2021
+21/01/2021

 CPD activity
 Introduction to Web Development

 What have I learnt?
+Creating a repository on Git Hub, downloading visual stuido code and started using it.
+As well as Git Hub desktop app.

-I learnt about the different positions in web development, like what a front end developer is and does....
+Learnt the languages which we will learning - HTML, CSS and Javascript

 How did I use this in practice?
+Created my first Git Hub repository

-What did I find hard?
+What did I find hard? nothing

-I didn't quiet understand how the internet worked ....
+I didn't quiet understand how